OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

     RESOURCE USAGE & QUOTAS

-If you get an error message, then the OpenNebula Daemon could not be started properly:
+If you get an error message then the OpenNebula Daemon could not be started properly:

 .. prompt:: bash $ auto